14 Straightforward, Simple Shed Designs Anyone Can Build At Home

 8. Create Your Own Outdoor Dining Room

 Not all sheds are made for storage

 This interesting cube-shaped building is definitely not a shed.
 Not the way the builder used slats on three sides to provide plenty of ventilation for those evening meals in the great outdoors.
 Note that the entire back wall is solid to help keep the weather out, you could add outdoor curtains to help block any excess breezes and keep out the rains.
 What a great way to create your own outdoor family room!

 This tiny shed looks a little more like an old English phone booth than a shed thanks to the glass door.
 But it definitely looks bigger on the inside.
 If you look closely, the walls of this shed appear to have been made from exterior grade doors.
 Not only can this save you a lot of money in supplies, it looks very cool and should be very strong.
 You can pick up used doors at any building salvage store or your local Habitat for Humanity Store.

-#10 Give Your Wife Her Own Studio Shed
+10. Give Your Loved One A Studio Shed

 Private studio space with plenty of light for the artist in your family

 This shed features plenty of glass to let the sun shine in.
 Note that it even has windows in the end gables for even more light.
 The use of both metal and clapboard siding gives this outdoor shed the look of a tiny home, which may help it blend into your backyard more easily.
 The double glass doors are perfect for letting in more cooling air or large items.
 This shed would make a great outdoor studio for the artist in the family.